 People take part in the night prayers inside an old mosque in Cairo, Egypt December 24, 2017.
 REUTERS/Amr Abdallah Dalsh

-Former Religious Affairs Minister Mahmoud Zaqzouq, who called for the unification of Adhan in 2014, defended his suggestion, stating the benefits of a unified call for the “well-being of people, especially those who are sick or are studying and need to concentrate.”
+Zaqzouq has earlier justified his calls, stating the benefits of a unified call on the “well-being of the people, especially those who are sick or pupils who need to concentrate on their studies.”

-A law to unify the Adhan was issued in 2010 to regulate the broadcasting of one version of Adhan in Cairo's 4,000 mosques, but the law was halted after the 2011 Revolution due to technical obstacles.
+The first law to unify the Adhan was issued in 2010, to regulate the broadcasting of one version of Adhan through all speakers in Cairo's 4,000 mosques, but the law was halted after the 2011 revolution due to technical obstacles.

-The Netherlands, Switzerland, Israel, India and Oxford, UK banned the use of loudspeakers by mosques due to the inconvenience they cause to residents and their contradiction with the calm nature of the cities.
+The Netherlands, Switzerland, Israel, India and Oxford, UK have bans on the use of loudspeakers by mosques, due to the disturbances they cause to residents and their contradiction with the calm nature of the cities.